shauryagarg2006/TriageBot/TriageBot_UseCases.md

 ```
 Use Case: Give the user a requested person’s(id of the person) deadlines.
 1 Preconditions:
   User must have Slack/Github API tokens on their system.
 The name of the person should exist in the repository as a collaborator.
+Issue should have a milestone attached and should be an open issue.
 2 MainFlow:
   The user will ask for another user’s deadlines.
-A list of issues sorted with the most short deadline will be showed to the user.
+A list of issues sorted with their deadlines will be showed to the user.
 3 Subflow:
   [S1] Get a list of issues [S2] and then do [S3]
   [S2] Return a list of open issues assigned to the person whose name is supplied by the user.